bustosjuan/aws-deeplens-recipes/content/030_detecting_hard_hats/_index.md

 draft: false
 weight: 30
 ---
-# Worker safety with AWS DeepLens and Amazon Rekognition

 Use AWS DeepLens and Amazon Rekognition to build an application that helps identify if a person at a construction site is wearing the right safety gear, in this case, a hard hat.